Man scratching his head next to the words WTF WCAG Technique Failure Bad Alt Text

 Missing ALT Attribute

 WCAG failure F38 covers the lack of an ALT attribute on the image tag.
 When images have an ALT attribute that is empty, screen readers will ignore the image, but they will not ignore images that are missing the attribute altogether.
-In the code example below, an image is used as the content of a link and the image does not have an ALT attribute.
+In NVDA, if an image is missing an ALT attribute, the screen reader will announce the image file name followed by “unlabeled graphic link”.
+This text does not tell a screen reader user the purpose of the link or what page it will take them to.

 <a href="https://*****.com/wineries/horton-vineyards/"> <noscript><img class="lazy" src="data:image/svg+xml,%3Csvg%20xmlns='http://www.w3.org/2000/svg'%20viewBox='0%200%20521%20634'%3E%3C/svg%3E" data-src='https://*****.com/wp-content/uploads/2021/11/*****-favicon-1.png' /></noscript><img class=" ls-is-cached lazyloaded" src="https://*****.com/wp-content/uploads/2021/11/*****-favicon-1.png" data-src="https://*****.com/wp-content/uploads/2021/11/*****-favicon-1.png"> </a>